onflow/docs/docs/networks/flow-networks/accessing-crescendo.md

 ## Account Creation and Token Funding Requests

-Accounts and tokens for testing can be obtained through the [crescendo faucet](https://crescendo-faucet.onflow.org/).
+Accounts and tokens for testing can be obtained through the [previewnet faucet](https://previewnet-faucet.onflow.org/).
 If you generated the keypair through the CLI, you can click on the URL provided to create an account and request crescendo FLOW tokens.

 ## Important Smart Contract Addresses